nikkoxgonzales/crash-mcp/README.md

 ---
 ## Why I made this?

 Frankly, I created this because typing "use sequential_thinking" was cumbersome.
-Now I can simply say "use crash" instead! :)
+Now I can simply say "use crash" instead!

+That was just the starting point though.
+CRASH is a modified version of sequential thinking with token-efficiency as its core design principle.
+It's more streamlined in its prompting approach - it doesn't include codes in thoughts and doesn't require the agent to list all available tools, etc.

+I've had great experience with CRASH so far and have completely replaced sequential thinking in my workflow.
+It's now my go-to solution whenever an agent can't solve an issue in one shot or even when plan mode falls short.

 ## Claude Code's Experience
 ```